Edouard Louis Dubufe. Portrait of Rosa Bonheur (the bull was painted by Bonheur), 1857. Oil on canvas. Versailles Palace. Photo: Wikimedia Commons

 There are two versions of Horse Fair, but neither version of the artist’s most famous painting resides in her native country.
 The American one was purchased by Cornelius Vanderbilt and then offered to the Met; the other, smaller one is at the National Gallery in London.
 Bonheur initially offered the painting to the city of Bordeaux, but the offer was rejected.
 Instead, her dealer Ernst Gambart purchased it and came up with a clever marketing campaign.
 He then sold the painting for the huge sum of 40,000 francs, but only after reserving the right to tour the painting for three years (including in England and the U.S.) and to strike engravings that made the canvas famous and the entrepreneur rich.

 Rosa Bonheur.
-El Cid (1879).
+El Cid, 1879.
+Oil on canvas.
 Museo del Prado.
 Photo: Wikimedia Commons

 To Bonheur, animals were people—creatures with individualized expressions and great faces to be painted.
 One of the most famous animal portraits is at the Spanish Prado museum.
 This majestic head of a lion is named El Cid (implying both the name of a valiant Castilian knight and the term for a “lord” or even a “prince”).
 It was donated by Bonheur’s dealer to the museum.
 Bonheur always had a fondness for lions; in fact, she even kept a pair in her private zoo on her property of Château de By near Fontainebleau.
 Not all Bonheur portraits were of exotic creatures, however, as evidenced by the tender portrait below of a hound named Brizo.

 Rosa Bonheur.
-Brizo the Shepherd’s Dog (1864).
+Brizo the Shepherd’s Dog, 1864.
+Oil on canvas.
 The Wallace Collection, London.
 Photo: Wikimedia Commons

 Bonheur was (excuse the pun) lionized by the public and royalty alike.
 French Empress Éugenie, after a spontaneous visit to Bonheur’s residence, returned there a year later and pinned on her a Légion d’Hônneur medal—with Bonheur becoming the first woman to be awarded this distinction in the arts.
 Queen Victoria requested and enjoyed a private viewing of The Horse Fair when the painting was touring Britain.
 Bonheur also received medals from the king of Spain and the hapless Emperor Maximilian of Mexico, as well as invitations to royal courts all over Europe.
 She also got rave reviews in America.